One of the oldest parks in the Alaska State Park system, the park features campsites, picnic areas, a boat launch, and nature trails.

-The recreation area features a boat launch facility where a canal leads to the heart of Harding Lake, a popular body of water for canoes, motorized boats, jet skis or other watercraft.
-Anglers troll the lake for lake trout, arctic char and burbot, which sunbathers enjoy the swim beach.
+The recreation area features a boat launch facility where a canal leads to the heart of Harding Lake, a popular body of water for canoes, motorized boats, jet skis, and kayaks.
+Anglers troll the lake for lake trout, arctic char, and burbot.

-All together there are over 90 campsites, including five walk-in group campsites.
+The campground has over 90 campsites, including five walk-in group campsites.
 The park also has numerous picnic sites and two picnic shelters.
-In addition, areas have been set aside for activities such as baseball, volleyball and horseshoes with equipment available at the ranger station.
+In addition, recreation areas have been set aside for activities such as baseball, volleyball, and horseshoes.
 Nature trails weave through the park, making hiking another prime activity for visitors to enjoy.